badgerloop-software/sc1-mcc/README.md

 | PA11    | Dig   | CANRX   |         |       | AREF  |
 | PB5     | Dig   | MC Stat |         |       | 3V3   |
 | PB4     | Dig   | Brake   | Dir     | Dig   | PB3   |
+Note: Power (Main Telem) and Direction (FR_Telem) have been moved off of unusable pins.
+Will need to be jumpered

 ## CAN IDs
 CAN Offset is 0x200 for this board